 Water For People Co-CEOs

-Leaders, Collaborators, and Change-Makers in Water and Sanitation Meet our Co-CEOs Samson Bekele and Mark Duey
+Leaders, Collaborators, and Change-Makers in Water and Sanitation Meet our Co-CEOs Samson Hailu Bekele and Mark Duey

 Water For People’s work equipping communities around the world with lasting access to water and sanitation services requires deep-rooted collaboration on the ground, with business and nonprofit partners, and at all levels of government.
 Partnerships are embedded in everything we do—even our organizational leadership.